Firearms Prohibition OrdersStephen Dayeian

-Once a copy of the FPO has been personally served by a police officer, a FPO subject may be prosecuted under s 74 of the Firearms Act for breaching their FPO, risking imprisonment, if:
+Once a copy of the Firearms Prohibition Order has been personally served on a person by a police officer, that person may be prosecuted under s 74 of the Firearms Act for breaching their Firearms Prohibition Order, risking imprisonment, if:

 - they acquire, possess or use a firearm, firearm part or ammunition; or